finos/open-source-readiness/docs/bok/OSMM/Introduction.md

 - The model can also be used as a tool for benchmarking an organization's open source maturity against that of other organizations in the same industry or sector.
 - The OSMM can provide guidance to organizations on how to improve their open source practices and to align these with their overall business objectives.
 - The ultimate goal of an OSMM is to enable organizations to maximize the benefits of open source software while managing the associated risks and costs effectively.
 - Since there are lots of [Activities](../Activities/Introduction) in this body of knowledge, the maturity levels provide some guidance about the _order_ to tackle activities.
-Organisastions beginning their open source journey are advised to start with activities categorized as [Level 1](Level-1) and proceed from there.
+Organisations beginning their open source journey are advised to start with activities categorized as [Level 1](Level-1) and proceed from there.

 ## Existing Maturity Models